rkonoplev/dniester/docs/en/DESIGN_PATTERNS.md

         (caching), and Spring Security mechanisms.

 -   **Adapter**
-    -   **Implementation:** Partially realized through the use of DTOs (Data Transfer Objects).
+    -   **Implementation:** Partially realized through the use of DTOs (Data Transfer Objects) and mappers (e.g., MapStruct).
     -   **Purpose:** DTOs adapt the internal data structure (JPA entities) to the format required by external clients (API responses), hiding internal details and preventing their leakage.
+Mappers help automate this adaptation process.

 ---